GoogleChrome/chrome-app-codelab/lab5_data/README.md

 # Challenge:
 The current code only saves the file reference, but it doesn't open the file.
 Using the [HTML5 Filesystem API](http://www.html5rocks.com/en/tutorials/file/filesystem/), save the file contents in a sandboxed filesystem.
 When the TODO item is archived, remove the corresponding file from the sandboxed filesystem.
-Add an "open" link on each TODO that has an associated file and, when the item is clicked and the file exists in the sandboxed filesystem, use the Chrome packaged app [Filesystem extension](http://developer.chrome.com/apps/fileSystem.html) to request an writable FileEntry from the user and save the file data from the sandboxed filesystem into that entry.
+Add an "open" link on each TODO that has an associated file.
+When the item is clicked and the file exists in the sandboxed filesystem, use the Chrome app [Filesystem extension](http://developer.chrome.com/apps/fileSystem.html) to request a writable FileEntry from the user.
+Save the file data from the sandboxed filesystem into that entry.

 > Tip: managing file entries using the raw HTML5 Filesystem API is not trivial.
-You might want to use a wrapper library, like Eric Bidelman's [filer.js](https://github.com/ebidel/filer.js)
+You might want to use a wrapper library, like Eric Bidelman's [filer.js](https://github.com/ebidel/filer.js).

 # Takeaways:

 * Use chrome.storage.sync to save small data that you need to be sync'ed among devices, like configuration options, application state, etc. The sync is automatic, as long as the same user is logged into Chrome on all devices.

-* Chrome packaged apps support almost all HTML5 APIs, such as drag and drop.
-HTML Filesystem API is also completely supported, and you also have some extra features from the Chrome packaged app's Filesystem API extension, like asking the user to pick files on her local disk for read and write.
-The vanilla HTML5 Filesystem API only allow access to a sandboxed filesystem.
+* Chrome apps support almost all HTML5 APIs, such as drag and drop.
+HTML Filesystem API is also supported, with extra features from the Chrome app's Filesystem API extension, like asking the user to pick files on her local disk for read and write.
+The vanilla HTML5 Filesystem API only allows access to a sandboxed filesystem.